adamschwartz/chrome-inspector-detector/README.md

 #### Deprecation warning:

-> As of July 16, 2013, this library no longer works in the latest Google Chrome Canary builds due to a [change to `chrome.profiles`](https://codereview.chromium.org/15816002).
-Once the change makes it to Stable, this library will be deprecated.
-If you want to be mad, don't be mad at [paulirish](http://github.com/paulirish).
-He [gave us a chance to prove our case](https://github.com/adamschwartz/chrome-inspector-detector/issues/11), but we didn't make it strong enough. __But there is hope!__ If we band together, we will get this functionality back through a [Chrome Extension](https://github.com/adamschwartz/chrome-inspector-detector/issues/8).
+> As of August 20, 2013, this library no longer works in the latest stable build Google Chrome, due to a [change to `chrome.profiles`](https://codereview.chromium.org/15816002).
+So it is now deprecated.
+We may try bring this library back as a [Chrome Extension](https://github.com/adamschwartz/chrome-inspector-detector/issues/8).
 Progress [has already been made](https://groups.google.com/a/chromium.org/d/msg/chromium-extensions/4Ge-51oHiZI/Awzhrzdf2R8J). – Adam

 ## Chrome Inspector Detector